PDB-REDO/AlphaBridge/README.md

 python3 define_interfaces.py -i /data/AF3/fold_1a02
 ```

-The output will be saved in the same folder provided as an input.
+The output will be saved inside a folder called Alphabrige, placed inside in the same path provided as an input.

 ## OUTPUT FILES

 The following files will be saved inside the input folder:

+input_folder/
+└── Alphabridge/
+    ├── alphabridge_data.json
+    ├── Confidence-contact_plot.png
+    ├── Confidence_matrix.png
+    ├── pae.png
+    ├── contact_matrix.png
+    └── 0.5_ribbon_plot.png
+    └── 0.75_ribbon_plot.png
+    └── 0.9_ribbon_plot.png

+alphabridge_data.json

+File in json format with all information regarding the predicted structure used as an input, and all interacting interfaces identified by a specific cut-off contact threshold.

-1. Confidance-contact_plot.png
+Confidance-contact_plot.png
-2. Binding_interfaces.csv
-3. interface_df_per_token.csv
-4. matrix_info.json

-Confidance-contact_plot
-PNG image with The Confidence-Contact Integration (CCI) plot (name subject to change).
-A two-dimensional graph where each token is represented along both the x and y axes.
-The plot is bisected diagonally into two sections.
-The upper section presents data on the overall confidence in the local structure and the relative positions of two tokens.
-The lower section of the Confidence-Contact Integration (CCI) plot illustrates the closeness of pairwise contacts between two tokens in the predicted structure.
+PNG image with a combination of the Predicted Merged Confidence (PMC) matrix (upper right half) and the Predicted Distance Error (PDE) matrix (lower left half).
+This two-dimensional graph where each token is represented along both the x and y axes.
+The upper section presents data on the overall confidence in the local structure and the relative positions of two tokens combining the PAE and pLDDT information.
+The lower section of the plot illustrates the closeness of pairwise contacts between two tokens in the predicted structure using the PDE matrix.

-Binding_interfaces

-CSV file where all interfaces are listed, along with the involved entities involved in the interaction

-Interface_df_per_token

-CSV file with per-token level information

-matrix_info

-Json file with all information used to run this script.
+Confidence matrix.png

+PNG image with a combination of the PAE and pLDDT information, in a new matrix we call the Predicted Merged Confidence (PMC)

+pae.png

+PNG image with Predicted Aligned Error (PAE) matrix

+contact_matrix.png

+PNG image with Predicted Distance Error (PDE) matrix

+ribbon_plot.png

+PNG image displaying a circular layout showing all assigned interfaces and contact links under a specific threshold